Llantarnam Grange Arts Centre

-Llantarnam Grange Arts Centre (Canolfan Celfyddydau Llantarnam Grange) is located within a 19th-century Victorian manor house in Cwmbrân and is the regional centre for the applied arts in south-east Wales.
+Llantarnam Grange Arts Centre (Canolfan Celfyddydau Llantarnam Grange) is located within a 19th-century Victorian manor house in Cwmbran and is the regional centre for the applied arts in south-east Wales.
 It presents exhibitions promoting the applied arts, and extensive education and participation schemes of work to the local community.

 The arts centre is a registered charity governed via a voluntary board of trustees and is a revenue-funded client of the Arts Council of Wales.
 It holds a service level agreement with the local Torfaen County Borough Council.
-Additional funding comes from Monmouthshire County Council, Cwmbrân Community Council, Croesyceiliog & Llanyrafon Community Council and independent trusts and foundations.
+Additional funding comes from Monmouthshire County Council, Cwmbran Community Council, Croesyceiliog & Llanyrafon Community Council and independent trusts and foundations.

 Background

 Llantarnam Grange is on the site of a much earlier property owned by Llantarnam Abbey, called Gelli Las.
 Some time after 1871 it became a farmhouse known as Llantarnam Grange.
 When the last occupier died in 1952, the building was purchased by Cwmbrân Development Corporation, becoming a postal sorting office.
 In April 1966, it reopened as Llantarnam Grange Societies Club.
 It was a place for club meetings, theatre performances and art exhibitions before being taken over as an arts centre by the trustees of Llantarnam Grange in 1983.

 The centre celebrated its 50th anniversary in 2016.